nkmadusanka/operations-task/DATA_PIPELINE.md

 # Data Pipeline

-This document explains the design of the data pipeline which import (optionally transform and/or sanitize) price data into the database.
+This document describes the design of the data pipeline which import (optionally transform and/or sanitize) price data into the database.

 # Table of Content
 * [Assumptions and Considerations](#assumptions-and-considerations)